Skip to contents

 )

-ORL shows no apparent interspecific differences relative to fish growth, whereas ORS is higher in A. carbo.
+ROL shows no apparent interspecific differences relative to fish growth, whereas ROS is higher in A. carbo.
 This suggests that otoliths of A. carbo are generally wider, or otoliths of A. intermedius display greater irregularity.
 The first hypothesis is more plausible after examining PC1-PC2 plot.